jmorgancusick/airflow-summit-demo/README.md

 # airflow-summit-demo
-A bunch of S3 buckets managed by old Terraform code
+A bunch of vulnerable S3 buckets managed by Terraform